-Italy’s 5-Star implosion may claim party leader Di Maio
+Italy’s 5-Star leader Di Maio steps down as party struggles

-The head of Italy’s 5-Star Movement met with ministers Wednesday amid rumors he would step aside as party leader following a string of parliamentary defections, falling poll numbers and questions about t he movement’s future.
+ROME (AP) — The head of Italy’s 5-Star Movement stepped down as party leader Wednesday, following a string of parliamentary defections, falling poll numbers and questions about the movement’s future.

-Party leader Luigi Di Maio entered and left the meeting at the premier’s Chigi palace without comment.
+Luigi Di Maio said he had finished his work, that an era had ended, and that he would trust his successor to lead the party going forward.

-But in a Facebook post, he promised that later Wednesday he would have “important things to say.”
-Italian newspapers have speculated for days that he would step aside as party leader, while remaining as Italy’s foreign minister.
+“It’s time for the 5-Star Movement to be refounded,” he told a gathering of party faithful in Rome, ending days of speculation that he would step down as party leader while remaining Italy’s foreign minister.

-The 5-Stars have been in crisis for months, beset by infighting and the defections or expulsions of 31 lawmakers since the party won 33% of the vote in the 2018 election.
+The 5-Stars have been in crisis for months, most acutely since the movement flipped coalition partners in September.
+But even earlier, it was beset by infighting and has seen the defections or expulsions of 31 lawmakers since the party won 33% of the vote in the 2018 election.

-It was the 5-Stars’ biggest victory nationally since its birth as a grassroots anti-establishment protest movement led by comic Beppe Grillo.
+It was the 5-Stars’ biggest victory nationally since its birth as a grassroots, anti-establishment protest movement led by comic Beppe Grillo.

-But analysts have long said the party has struggled to pivot into an effective governing force, damaged by its uneasy governing alliances first with the right-wing League party and now the center-left Democratic Party.
+Analysts have long said the party has struggled to pivot into an effective governing force, hobbled by its uneasy governing alliances first with the right-wing League party and, since September, with the center-left Democratic Party.
 In the process, it has alienated voters by defying some of its core values.

-The conflict is coming to a head a few days before a regional election this weekend that is likely to see Matteo Salvini’s League party score well in the traditional leftist stronghold of Emilia Romagna.
+The conflict came to a head a few days before a regional election this weekend that is likely to see Matteo Salvini’s League party score well in the traditional leftist stronghold of Emilia Romagna.

 Latest polls showed the League and the Democratic candidate running close.